sreeramsunkara/TAS-Workshop-CAH/README.md

    - A cities-service that works with a MySQL DB to which it was bound
    - A cities-ws user-provided-service that wrapped the cities-service
    - A cities-ui service bound to the cities-ws user-provided-service
+- You deleted the Cities App:
+   - All the containers involved in running your App were unwired automatically from log collection and application performance monitoring.
+   - All the URLs, Firewall entries, and routes were also cleaned-up by TAS automatically for you.
+   - All containers and service definitions were deleted and their resources returned to the pool of resources available to TAS.
+   - All DB instances and their credentials were cleaned-up and their resources returned to the pook of resources available to TAS.
+- While Lab-7 was being executed:
+   - Other TAS users were isolated from your work (and vice-versa) given that their work was isolated within their Org.
+   - You could have given access to your Org and Space to any one of your colleagues, to increase the size of the team working on the project.
+   - No support tickets were opened at any point in time.

 - Congratulations, you have completed LAB-7.